Amos Wright

-Amos Wright (November 24, 1809 – March 31, 1886) was a Canadian farmer and politician.
+Amos Wright (November 24, 1809 – March 31, 1886) was a Canadian politician.

 Background in Richmond Hill and Markham, Ontario

 Born in Leeds County, he moved with his family to Richmond Hill, where he seemingly abandoned his education to become a farmer and mill-owner.
 In 1850 he becomes reeve of Markham Township, but lost in 1854.

 In 1857, Wright chaired a meeting which pressed for Richmond Hill's incorporation as a village.
 This goal, though not immediately achieved, was eventually fulfilled in 1873.

 Parliamentary career

 From 1852 to 1867, Wright represented East York as a Member of the Legislative Assembly of the Province of Canada, and was noted as an ally of George Brown.
 Following Confederation, and after William Pearce Howland resigned to become Lieutenant Governor of Ontario, Amos Wright gained his seat in the House of Commons of Canada in a federal by-election on August 14, 1868, and came to represent York West.
 He retired from politics on July 8, 1872, before the next election.